-Augsburg College is a private, four-year, liberal arts college located in Minneapolis at the center of the Twin Cities metropolitan area.
+AUGSBURG COLLEGE is a private, four-year, liberal arts college located in Minneapolis, Minnesota at the center of the Twin Cities metropolitan area.
 The College was founded in 1869 and is affiliated with the Evangelical Lutheran Church in America.

 - Series A issued December 1972 in the amount of \$2,200,000.
-The proceeds were used for the construction of a student residence facility to house approximately 312 students. - Series Four F-1 in the amount of \$7,700,000 and Series Four-F2 in the amount of \$4,140,000 issued May 1996.
-A portion of the proceeds of the bonds financed the acquisition, construction, and furnishing of the new 75,000 square foot James G. Lindell Family Library.
+The proceeds were used for the construction of a student residence facility to house approximately 312 students. - Series Four-F1 in the amount of \$7,700,000 and Series Four-F2 in the amount of \$4,140,000 issued May 1996.
+A portion of the proceeds of the bonds financed the acquisition, construction, and furnishing of the new 75,000 square foot.
+James G. Lindell Family Library.
 In addition, a portion of the proceeds of the bond issue financed the acquisition and installation of various types of energy management equipment and funded the refinancing of two previous Authority bond issues, Series Two-Z and Series Three-P. - Series Four-W issued September 1998 in the amount of \$450,000.
 The proceeds of these Revenue Notes were used for acquisition and remodeling of a house, which will serve as the President's residence and as a reception center for the College. - Series Four-Y issued January 1999 in the amount of \$15,840,000.
 The proceeds of this bond issue were used to refinance the Series Three-G bond issue and to finance the construction and equipping of a 145-bed, apartment-style student residence hall of approximately 66,000 square feet that includes underground parking for 60 cars.

-Bethel College is a four-year, Christian liberal arts college offering bachelor's degrees in 57 majors.
-Bethel's wooded, lakeside campus is located just minutes from downtown St. Paul and Minneapolis in suburban Arden Hills.
+BETHEL COLLEGE is a four-year, Christian liberal arts college offering Bachelor's degrees in 57 majors and Master's degrees in 11 areas of study.
+Bethel's wooded, lakeside campus is located just minutes from downtown St. Paul and Minneapolis, Minnesota in suburban Arden Hills, Minnesota.

 • Series Four-S issued June 1998 in the amount of \$22,865,000.
-The proceeds of these adjustable demand revenue bonds were used for the following: construction of a new residence hall; addition to the Fine Arts Center, composed of classrooms, offices and the expansion of chemistry laboratories; remodeling of spaces in various campus buildings; upgrade of campus wiring network and electronics infrastructure; construction of a baseball field; and parking expansion and improvements.
+The proceeds of these adjustable demand revenue bonds were used for the following: construction of a new residence hall; addition to the Fine Arts Center, composed of classfooris, offices and the expansion of chemistry laboratories; remodeling of spaces in various campus buildings; upgrade of campus wiring network and electronics infrastructure; construction of a baseball field; and parking expansion and improvements.

-Carleton College is a coeducational, residential, liberal arts college located in Northfield, Minnesota.
+CARLETON COLLEGE is a coeducational, residential, liberal arts college located in Northfield, Minnesota.
 Carleton was chartered in December 1866.